 The mathematics department offers a major and a minor in mathematics.
-More information on the mathematics department is available on the website (bates.edu/mathematics)).
+More information on the mathematics department is available on the website (bates.edu/mathematics).

 The major in mathematics consists of:

-4) Four elective mathematics courses numbered 200 or higher during a semester, or 30 or higher during Short Term, not including 360, 395, 457, 458, or s50; one of these four electives may be replaced by either ECON 255 or PHYS 301;
+3) Three elective mathematics courses numbered 200 or higher during a semester, or 30 or higher during Short Term, not including MATH 360, 457, 458, 495, or s50.
+One of the following courses may count as one of these electives:

 Major Courses Taken Elsewhere.
 Of the nine courses (205, 206, 301, 309, s21, and four electives) required for the mathematics major, up to four may be taken at other institutions, in off-campus study programs, or in other Bates departments.
 These courses are subject to these limitations: